 Stottville is a very small town located in the state of New York.
 With a population of 1,665 people and just one neighborhood, Stottville is the 650th largest community in New York.
-Stottville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Stottville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Stottville is a decidedly white-collar town, with fully 87.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stottville is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Stottville who work in sales jobs (16.69%), office and administrative support (14.84%), and management occupations (11.30%).